zachoughton/InstaONE/README.md

 ---
 ### Introduction
 ---
-A comprehensive start to the development of an application that pulls data from accessible API's, translating it into a unique piece of tech.

 I decided to try and create an APP that could pull the best photos from instagram, and place them in alligment, on a web-platform device.
 I wanted to find the best photos in all genres and have a refresh-rate short enough to display the latest and greated.
 Essentially becomming a go"to" place for the most popular content on instagram at that moment in time.

 The idea for this when i watched one of my friends frantically refresh the "explore tabe on instagram (mobile App).
 This triggered my thought process, people -> see great new content -> often.
 While i thought that it could be possible to create a third-party mobile app for an app, i didnt see it as a affective solution.
 A web-based APP however, got my attention as i prefer to use instagram on their web-platform anyway.